mrnaglejr/Homework-Assignments/README.md

 ---
 ## Recommendations
 With the increase in popularity with Pay, Apple should work with the credit card issuers on how best to confirm the identity of the card holder adding the credit card to Pay.
 So that the credit card is not able to be added to another Pay account, such as a form of two-factor authentication.
-Additionaly, I would start discussions with the credit card issuers and financial institutions to see how we can assist merchants, especially, the small businesses on how we can help adopt more contactless payment systems that can not only work with Pay, but other mobile platforms.
-Additionally, I would see if there can be incentives for merchants to bring in mobile payments availability, such as Pay, by way of reducing the fees merchants incure when a customer uses a credit or debit card because of the increase in security that is offered by mobile payments.
+Additionally, I would start discussions with the credit card issuers and financial institutions to see how we can assist merchants, especially, the small businesses on how we can help adopt more contactless payment systems that can not only work with Pay, but other mobile platforms.
+Additionally, I would see if there can be incentives for merchants to bring in mobile payments availability, such as Pay, by way of reducing the fees merchants incur when a customer uses a credit or debit card because of the increase in security that is offered by mobile payments.
 Unfortunately, there is always the possibility of fraud taking place, but continuing to work on methods of reducing credit card fraud.

-In the end by reducing, and possibly eliminating, credit card fraud, the fees issuers charge merchants will help incentivise the adoption of mobile payments.
+In the end by reducing, and possibly eliminating, credit card fraud, the fees issuers charge merchants will help incentives the adoption of mobile payments.